abourdon/powerapi-akka/listeners/listener-cpudisk-console/README.md

 ## In

 Listen to:
-* `CpuFormulaValues`, which are typically provided by `fr.inria.powerapi.formula.formula-cpu-api` (inherited) module.
+* `CpuFormulaMessage`, which are typically provided by `fr.inria.powerapi.formula.formula-cpu-api` (inherited) module.
-* `DiskFormulaValues`, which are typically provided by `fr.inria.powerapi.formula.formula-disk-api` (inherited) module.
+* `DiskFormulaMessage`, which are typically provided by `fr.inria.powerapi.formula.formula-disk-api` (inherited) module.

 ## Out